Film Speed 320 ISO

 Please see example pages to compare the CIR look with Aerochrome.

-CIR Infrared Negative Film - Last Rolls Count Down!
+CIR Infrared Negative Film - Last 4 Rolls

 Film should be kept in the original package in a freezer or refrigerator.
 Unexposed film can handle up to one month at temperatures not exceeding 55°F (13°C).
 To prevent moisture condensation, allow film to reach room temperature before opening container, otherwise sticking or spotting may occur.
 Warm-up time from a refrigerator is about 1 hour and about 2 hours from a freezer.